tudasc/PIRA/README.md

 * ***args***: The arguments passed to the target application as a list, i.e., `[0]` accesses the first argument, `[1]` the second, and so on.
 * ***LD_PRELOAD***: The path to the `.so` file implementing the MPI wrapper functions (crucial for MPI filtering).

-### Load imbalance detection
+### Load imbalance detection (PIRA LIDe)
-To enable PIRA's load imbalance detection feature, provide the PIRA invocation with a path to a configuration file using the `--load-imbalance-detection`-parameter.
+For more details about the load imbalance detection feature, please refer to <a href="#ref-pira-2021">[PI21]</a>.
+Provide the PIRA invocation with a path to a configuration file using the `--load-imbalance-detection`-parameter.
 This JSON-file is required to have the following structure:

 ```{.json}
 {